jeffrey-l-turner/CPSC-370_BTC_derivates_AI_Chapman/lectures/notes_lec11.md

 F1r3fly and Rholang are rapidly evolving technologies.
 This example illustrates how Rholang's asynchronous communication model can be used to implement concurrent programs in a simple and efficient way.

+## Actor versus Process Calculi Approaches

+There are several differences between the process calculi and the actor model.
+The biggest difference is that the actor model is principal port.
+An actor has 1 port where it responds to interaction, its mailbox.
+But, concurrency in the real world is multi-port.
+You have to coordinate over multiple ports.
+You can code this in actors, but you end up coding it all the time.
+Since you're building this impedance matching code over and over again, its better to just build it directly into the language.
+Process calculi and Rholang work using the process approach -- not actors.

 ## Conurrency in the Blockchain Programming
 Overall, Rholang is a powerful and expressive process calculus for modeling concurrent systems.
 It is worth considering for any project that involves concurrent programming.
 In the blockchain space, there a few concurrent languages actively being developed.
 In addition to Rholang, the move language has been developed with concurrency in mind.
 This language and corresponding blockchain emerged from Facebook's ill fated Libra project (later renamed to Diem).
 Most recently the [Aptos](https://coinmarketcap.com/currencies/aptos/) chain has emerged with major venture capital funding behind it.
+In addition, [Silverment](https://silvermint.net) uses a concurrent model for its smart contracts.
+They also use an [extension of the Go programming language](https://docs.silvermint.net/whitepapers/Symmetry_language_extensions_for_Go.pdf), similar to Aptos' Move language.